 - Once you’ve achieved your preferred taste and consistency, divide the green smoothie into serving glasses and top with chia seeds or shredded coconut if you like!

 - Any leftovers can be kept covered in the fridge for around 2 days.

-- If you don’t have a high-speed blender, be sure to cut everything into smaller pieces and remove the stems from the kale leaves.
+- If you don’t have a high-speed blender, cut everything into smaller pieces and remove the stems from the kale leaves.

 - Add more protein to your broccoli smoothie by using soy milk, a scoop of protein powder, soy yogurt, white beans or silken tofu!

 - Nutrition information has automatically been calculated without any toppings.